camunda/camunda/migration/README.md

   Make sure you give the appropriate pipeline name in reindex request

-* The function reindexOldToNew takes every file in folder reindex and execute it as reindex request.
+* The script *reindex.sh* takes every file in folder reindex and execute it as reindex request.

 ### Delete backup